-- 2011 Fully implemented electronic ticketing software for Police Department. - 2012 Completed continuity of operations project utilizing main computer room and auxiliary site in Public Safety building. - 2013 Implemented a fully electronic agenda system for the conducting of City Council meetings. - 2014 Added another IS staff member to perform desktop support functions.
-Redeployed remaining staff so that additional application support is realized, primarily in the public safety areas. - 2015 Hired a full-time IS Director. - 2016 Implemented 'next-gen' network firewall technology for increased security and network performance. - 2016 Completed overhaul of City's website. - 2016 Replaced City's network storage array to handle increased data storage demand, especially video.
+2011 Fully implemented electronic ticketing software for Police Department.
+Completed continuity of operations project utilizing main computer room and auxiliary site in Public Safety building.
+2018 2019 90% of all City computers upgraded to Windows 10.
+Partnered with Yamhill County to consolidate legacy phone systems into one combined modernized VoIP (Voice-over-IP) system.
+2013 Implemented a fully electronic agenda system for the conducting of City Council meetings.
+2020 Moved the City to a mobile workforce where over 80% of city employees were able to 2014 Added another IS staff member to perform desktop support functions.
+Redeployed remaining staff so that additional application support is realized, primarily 2020 work remotely using rapidly deployed mobile meeting tools, work-fromhome hardware setups and VPN connectivity from anywhere.
+Upgraded the City to 2015 in the public safety areas.
+Hired a full-time IS Director.
+2020 Microsoft Office 365.
+2016 Implemented 'next-gen' network firewall technology for increased security and network performance.
+2022 Physical location of IS Department moved from Community Center to the Police Department.
+2016 Completed overhaul of City's website.
+2023 Updated website to include new technology and City branding, 2016 Replaced City's network storage array to handle increased data storage demand, especially video. continued adding hybrid meeting technology to City meeting rooms.